asianriceballs/komunity-design/content/chronicles/covid-19-vaccination-survey.md

 **Location**

-Malaysia
-Geolocation was not explicitly collected but some data is known to come from the states of Johor, Penang, Kuala Lumpur and Selangor.
+In Malaysia geolocation was not explicitly collected but some data is known to come from the states of Johor, Penang, Kuala Lumpur and Selangor.

 **Language**